ccmbioinfo/crg2/README.md

 SNV calls from WES and WGS pipeline can be benchmarked using the GIAB dataset _HG001_NA12878_ (family_sample) and truth calls from NISTv3.3.2

-0. Copy all required files for run as [here](#running-the-pipeline).
+1. Copy all required files for run as [here](#running-the-pipeline).
-  The inputs in `units.tsv` is downsampled for testing purposes.
-Edit the tsv to use the inputs from HPF: `ccmmarvin_shared/validation/benchmarking/benchmark-datasets`
+  The inputs in `units.tsv` are downsampled for testing purposes.
+Edit the tsv to use the inputs from HPF: `ccmmarvin_shared/validation/benchmarking/benchmark-datasets` or CHEO-RI: `/srv/shared/data/benchmarking-datasets/HG001`.
-1. Copy `crg2/benchmark.tsv` to current directory. _Note: benchmark.tsv uses HG001_NA12878 as family_sample name, so you should edit the "project" name in `config_hpf.yaml`_
+2. Copy `crg2/benchmark_hpf.tsv` or `crg2/benchmark_cheo_ri.tsv` to current directory. _Note_: benchmark_x.tsv uses HG001_NA12878 as family_sample name, so you should edit the "project" name in `config_hpf.yaml`
-2. Edit the `config_hpf.yaml` to set "wes" or "wgs" pipeline
+3. Edit the `config_hpf.yaml` to set "wes" or "wgs" pipeline
-3. Edit `dnaseq_cluster.pbs` to include the target `validation/HG001`
+4. Edit `dnaseq_cluster.pbs` to include the target `validation/HG001`